nathancharlesjones/STM32F103C8T6-breakout-board/README.md

 - STM32F328C8Tx
 - STM32F358CCTx

-Things get even more interesting, however, if we **DO** select "Ignore power pins".
-With this selected (and having set "Debug" under "SYS" to "Serial Wire" instead of "JTAG (5 pin)"), we discover that 17 MCUs more than our inital list (30 total, including the initial 13) appear to be pin compatible.
-- STM32F373C8Tx
-- STM32F373CBTx
-- STM32F373CCTx
-- STM32L151C6Tx
-- STM32L151C8Tx
-- STM32L151CBTx
-- STM32L151C6TxA
-- STM32L151C8TxA
-- STM32L151CBTxA
-- STM32L151CCTx
-- STM32L152C6Tx
-- STM32L152C8Tx
-- STM32L152CBTx
-- STM32L152C6TxA
-- STM32L152C8TxA
-- STM32L152CBTxA
-- STM32L152CCTx

-To determine if these truly are pin compatible, however, we would need to dive into the datasheets and/or hardware development guides to see where their power pins are and what their requirements are and if our board meets those requirements.
-For the L151, it appears that the only difference is that pin 1 is "VLCD" instead of "VBAT" and although the function changes, the hardware requirements are roughly the same (an external voltage may or may not be applied to this pin for various purposes and filtering capacitors are either required or recommended).
-In fact, this MCU was much cheaper on JLC PCB than the STM32F103C8T6 so the L151 is what I chose to populate the breakout board on my first order.

-I checked JLC PCB for the price and availability of the above MCUs on 03 Jan 2021; you can download the results [here](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/blob/main/Pin-compatibility-check/Pin-compatible-comparison.ods).
+I checked JLC PCB for the price and availability of the 31 MCUs above on 03 Jan 2021; you can download the results [here](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/blob/main/Pin-compatibility-check/Pin-compatible-comparison.ods).

+As of the time of this writing, ST has a total of 143 MCUs in its inventory that come in the same package (LQFP48) as the STM32F103C8T6, including the MCUs listed above.
+Despite what the STM32 pin compatibility tool would lead you to believe, many of them are, in fact, "pin compatible" with this breakout board in some form or fashion.
+For example, the STM32L151C8T6 is not listed as pin compatible with the STM32F103C8T6 because it has a pin called "VLCD" instead of "VBAT".
+These two pins perform very different functions but, as luck would have it, have very similar hardware requirements (an external voltage may or may not be applied to this pin for various purposes and filtering capacitors are either required or recommended).
+In fact, I used that exact MCU on my first batch of boards and they worked without error (as mentioned above).
+Other MCUs may have GPIO which are unusable (as a result of their overlapping with one of the oscillator or power pins on the STM32F103C8T6) or may be lacking peripherals (such as JTAG or USB).
+But if the MCU could work in some fashion on this breakout board without any additional components or jumper wires, I considered it "pin compatible".
+That list of 143 MCUs and my (currently in-progress) notes about their pin-compatibility can be found [here](https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/tree/main/Pin-compatibility-check/LQFP).
+Keep in mind that I'm only looking at the respective pinouts to determine if an MCU is "pin compatible".
+It is often the case that small, critical details can be hidden away in other pieces of documentation such as the hardware development guide or reference manual, so I would strongly recommend that you take my notes as merely a guide and that you take a much closer look at the datasheets and hardware development guides to determine for yourself if an MCU listed will actually work with this breakout board.

 # Schematic
 <img src="https://github.com/nathancharlesjones/STM32F103C8T6-breakout-board/blob/main/Supporting-documentation/STM32F103C8T6-breakout-board_schematic.png" width="1000">